astropy/astropy-APEs/APE_coordinated_pkg.rst

 package being vetted by the coordination committee, the committee can act more as "editors", sometimes offering the review opportunity to other members of the Astropy community.
-While the details of this process will not be outlined here, as they my necessity should be flexible enough to accomodate the experiences of the first few reviewrs, this APE sets this as the eventual *goal* for the affiliated package review process.
+While the details of this process will not be outlined here, as they by necessity should be flexible enough to accomodate the experiences of the first few reviewers, this APE sets this as the eventual *goal* for the affiliated package review process.